 Reading, watching a documentary, trying new activities all contribute to mind expansion.

 Tiny Habit #6: Spending time

 Time is not a renewable resource so it’s important to consider how to spend the time you have.
-You need not schedule every moment of every day, simple evaluate the cost benefit equation of how you do spend your time.
+You need not schedule every moment of every day, simply evaluate the cost-benefit equation of how you spend your time.

 You may also like : How to reinvent yourself at any age